blake-budd1/Group54/Sprint1.md

 **Youtube link to video:** https://www.youtube.com/watch?v=57br3O9kbqs

 **User stories**:
-_General User Stories for the entire Back-end part of the project_
 - As a **customer**, I want to **log into my account** so that **I can find local businesses**.
 - As a **customer**, I want to **be able to access public business pages using the business name**, so that **I can discover local businesses that I would  like to go to**.
 - As a **customer**, I **want the business webpage to provide publicly available information on the business such as the name, address, category, logo, and  description** so that **I have an easy way of finding where to go and if it is a business I would like to visit**.